-The tools for the job Your child will be completing all their learning through their virtual school, both online and offline.
+The Fools for the job

+Your child will be completing all their learning through their virtual school, both online and offline.
 They will have received all the details they need on how to log in, but if they run into any problems or have any questions, they should ask their teacher.
-Our virtual school experience allows your child to check in each day, attend lessons, receive and submit assignments, and collaborate with their peers, all in one location.
-It's vital they have a laptop or tablet that supports this.
-Remind your child to keep it fully charged and updated.
+Our virtual school experience allows your child to check in each day, attend lessons, receive and submit assignments, and collaborate with their peers.
+Remind your child to keep their device fully charged and updated.
 And even though part of your child's learning is now done online, having access to pens, paper and other standard school equipment is still equally important for their offline study.
-Your child's day will run like a normal school day as far as possible, with teachers contactable in rthe real-time of virtual schooling and via email outside of these hours.
+Your child's day will run like a normal school day as far as possible, with teachers contactable between the hours of 8.30 a.m. and 3:30 p.m

-Adaily routine To aid your child's focus, try to develop a daily routine and stick to this as consistently as possible.
+A daily routine To aid your child's focus, try to develop a daily routine and stick to this as consistently as possible.
 Approach each day as you would a normal school day.
 Think about: setting meal times and providing healthy choices to fuel your child for the day, allocating time for exercise or movement (as much as can in the space that you have), and sticking to usual 'school hours' to guide the balance between study and relaxation time.
 Remember that as part of your child's education a good deal of their daily routine will be focussed on offline activity.
 We feel as strongly as you do that none of our students should be sat in front of screens all day.
 Help where you can to ensure that your child is involved in offline projects set for them and encourage them to be as engaged with the task as possible.